Neighborhood Past & Present

-In the early 1890’s, Atlantan Joel Hurt was an innovative developer who had already been involved in several prominent projects in the city.
-He assembled a large tract of land to be developed for residential use and hired Olmsted, America’s premier landscape architect, to plan his “ideal residential suburb.”
-To view correspondence regarding the creation of Druid Hills between The Olmsted Firm and the Kirkwood Land Company click here.
+In the early 1890s, Atlanta entrepreneur Joel Hurt, who had imaginatively developed transportation, utilities, and real estate in the city, assembled a large tract of land for residential use.
+He hired Frederick Law Olmsted, America’s premier landscape architect, to plan his “ideal residential suburb.”
+To view correspondence regarding the creation of Druid Hills between the Olmsted Firm and the Kirkwood Land Company, click here.

-By the time Olmsted began to design Druid Hills in 1893, he had already completed many projects, the best-known being Central Park in New York City.
-His other works include the grounds of the United States Capitol, the Biltmore Estate in North Carolina, Prospect Park in Brooklyn, the Stanford University campus, and numerous park and parkway systems in cities such as Boston, Buffalo, and Chicago.
+By the time Olmsted began to design Druid Hills in 1893, he had already completed many prominent projects including Central Park in New York City, the grounds of the United States Capitol, the Biltmore Estate in North Carolina, Prospect Park in Brooklyn, and the Stanford University campus.
+He also designed numerous park and parkway systems Boston, Chicago, and other cities.

-Olmsted’s vision of suburban living was eventually realized in Druid Hills, but after he had made several trips to Atlanta to confer with Hurt and had begun the design phase, financial setbacks halted the project for several years.
-Before work resumed, the aging Olmsted retired, and Hurt hired the successor firm of Olmsted Brothers to develop the objectives proposed by the elder Olmsted.
+Olmsted’s vision of suburban living was eventually realized in Druid Hills.
+However, after several visits to Atlanta to meet with Hurt, financial setbacks halted the project for several years.
+Before work resumed the aging Olmsted retired and Hurt hired the successor firm of Olmsted Brothers to develop the design proposed by the elder landscape architect.

-Landscape and urban scholars have established that Druid Hills represents a major innovation insuburban design.
-Its central corridor, Ponce de Leon Avenue, with its separated vehicular and pleasure drives, functions as the central promenade of the community—a linear version of the traditional village green.
-Each of Ponce de Leon’s median parks is distinct in its landscaping; the parks range from relatively open greenswards to nearly impenetrable woods.
+Landscape and urban scholars have established that Druid Hills represents a major innovation in suburban design.
+Its central corridor, Ponce de Leon Avenue, with separated vehicular and pleasure drives, functions as the central promenade of the community.
+It is a linear version of the traditional village green.
+Each of Ponce de Leon’s median parks is distinct in its landscaping.
+The parks range from relatively open greenswards to nearly impenetrable woods.

-In an early proposal, Olmsted had written of “roads of moderate grace and curves, avoiding any great disturbance of the natural topography.”
-The suburb’s streets do follow the natural terrain, and its open spaces enhance the picturesque vistas integral to late 19th-century landscape planning.
+In an early proposal for Druid Hills, Olmsted wrote of “roads of moderate grace and curves, avoiding any great disturbance of the natural topography.”
+The neighborhood’s streets follow the natural terrain and its open spaces remind us of the picturesque vistas integral to late 19th-century landscape planning.

-Through the years, Olmsted’s design for Druid Hills has exerted a powerful influence on suburbanplanning in Atlanta.
-Associates who gained their experience from Druid Hills later worked on Ansley Park, Morningside, Garden Hills, and Avondale Estates.
-Design elements were emulated in Brookwood Hills, the West Paces Ferry area, and more recent communities around the city, including office parks that emphasize green space and natural terrain.
+Through the years, Olmsted’s design for Druid Hills strongly influenced suburban planning throughout Atlanta.
+Architects who gained experience from working in our neighborhood later shaped Ansley Park, Morningside, Garden Hills, and Avondale Estates.
+Design elements were emulated in Brookwood Hills, and the West Paces Ferry area.
+More recently, office parks that emphasize green space and natural terrain have harked back to Olmsted.
 In fact, some scholars maintain that had it not been for Frederick Law Olmsted’s Druid Hills, Atlanta would not be the park-like city it is today.

-Frederick Law Olmsted’s ideas of suburban living endure today in the rolling landscapes and winding roadways of Druid Hills, still cherished by residents for its eclectic architecture, pleasing vistas, and beautiful parks.
+Frederick Law Olmsted’s vision of suburban living endures today in the rolling landscapes and winding roads of Druid Hills.

-Learn more about Frederick Law Olmsted and the Olmsted Brothers: go to www.olmsted.org
+To learn more about Frederick Law Olmsted and the Olmsted Brothers, please visit www.olmsted.org.